bool(false)

 4. Total cure time: 3–4 weeks minimum, up to 8 weeks for best results

 MAC 1 delivers elite-quality buds with a spicy citrus funk, shimmering resin, and balanced effects that keep you energized and focused.
-By following this week-by-week grow diary, you now know exactly how to grow MAC 1 seeds from setup to cure, even if you’re a first-timer.
+By following this week-by-week grow diary, you now know exactly how to grow MAC 1 strain from setup to cure, even if you’re a first-timer.

 Stay consistent with your environment, feed her right, and keep those trichomes in check for the perfect harvest window.
 Whether you’re running an indoor setup or growing outdoors in a dry fall climate, MAC 1 rewards patient growers with some of the most visually stunning and flavorful buds around.